Groveland records 7 positive COVID-19 cases

 "We urge all residents to take this situation seriously and follow the health guidance provided by local, state and federal officials," Claire Walsh, Groveland's public health nurse, said.
 "This means staying at home as much as possible.
 If you must leave your home, please only do so for essential needs and be careful to distance yourself from others.
 We must work together as a community in order to help prevent the spread of COVID-19."

 All Groveland town offices and the library are closed to the public until further notice.
 The police station lobby is open for emergencies only.
-Residents can visit the town website (www.grovelandma.com) for additional information on online services.
-All non-essential businesses in Groveland are also closed until April 7 per an order by Gov. Charlie Baker.
+Residents can visit the town website, www.grovelandma.com, for additional information on online services.
+All nonessential businesses in Groveland are closed until April 7 per an order by Gov. Charlie Baker.

 "The health of our residents is our top priority.
-We encourage everyone to practice social distancing and proper hygiene," Joan Searl, chair of the Groveland Board of Health, said.
-"The COVID-19 situation is very fluid and Town officials will continue to monitor the situation and regularly provide residents with the latest health updates and guidance."
+We encourage everyone to practice social distancing and proper hygiene," said Joan Searl, chair of the Groveland Board of Health.
+"The COVID-19 situation is very fluid and town officials will continue to monitor the situation and regularly provide residents with the latest health updates and guidance."

-Each Tuesday Groveland Finance Director Denise Dembkoski will put out a statement on the town website and send out a townwide phone call with any available updates or new information in order to keep residents up-to-date with the town's response to COVID-19.
+Each Tuesday Groveland Finance Director Denise Dembkoski will put out a statement on the town website and send a townwide phone call with any available updates or new information to keep residents up-to-date with the town's response to COVID-19.

 Commented